treee111/wahooMapsCreator/docs/TAGS_ON_MAP_AND_DEVICE.md

 Each entry has a "zoom-appear" attribute, which defines from which zoom level onwards the element will be stored in the map.
 If zoom-appear is set to 13, the OSM-tag will be stored in the 500m, 200m and 100m zoom levels and therefore could be rendered.

 ### Combination of tags-to-keep.json and tag-wahoo.xml
 To bring a certain OSM tag to your generated maps they have to be included in both files.
-You can have a look at existing OSM tags to get
+You can have a look at existing OSM tags to get an idea of the format.
+Both of the following files need to include a tag for it to appear on the map:
 1. `tags-to-keep.json` to not be filtered out
 2. `tag-wahoo.xml` to be included in the generated maps